 The phrase comes from my college football coach Phil Albert.
 In the early 80’s I played tight end on Towson University’s team.
 I use the word “play” lightly since I didn’t play in games very often.
 Near the end of each practice, Coach Albert would say, “The hay’s in the barn.”
-He meant all the hard work was done and all we had to do was finish up.
-Ironically, the only time I ever got into games was when the hay was in the barn.
+He meant all the hard work was done.
+We had done what we set out to do.
+It signalled completion.

-I recently trademarked the phrase.
+Years ago I trademarked the phrase.
 I’m not sure what I’ll do with it, but I want it to be something that reminds people of that powerful sense of accomplishment that connects vision, work, and good fortune.

 Coach Albert always had a knack for talking about much bigger things in life when he was talking about football.
 “The hay’s in the barn,” has the same quality.
 Sure it comes at the end of a football game, but it means more than just one team beat another.
 It means you did what you needed to do in order to accomplish your goal, to reach your objective, to get to your destination.